Density of wave fronts: Surfaces

 \begin{thm} On a flat 2-torus $M = \mathbb{R}^2/\mathbb{Z}^2$, all wave fronts $W_t(P)$ become dense. \end{thm}

-\paragraph{} Our proof actually shows that for any arc $A=\{ (\cos(t), \sin(t)), t \in [\alpha,\beta]$ of positive length, the wave front $W_t(P,A) = \exp_P(t A)$ becomes dense.
+\paragraph{} We prove a stronger result which states that for a specific arc $A=\{ (\cos(\theta), \sin(\theta)), \theta \in [\alpha,\beta] \}$ of positive length, the wave front $W_t(P,A) = \exp_P(t A)$ becomes dense.
+Note that the length of $A$ goes to $0$.
 We can think of the exponential map restricted to a sector as building a {\bf light cone} of a {\bf headlight}.
 If $\alpha=\beta$, we have a {\bf laser}, a wave front going in a single direction.
 In other words this is then a single geodesic ray.
-While for irrational $\alpha/(2\pi)$ such a {\bf laser beam} $\{ W_s(p), s \in [0,t] \}$ becomes dense, the {\bf wave front of this laser} is just the point $W_t(p)$ for all $t$.
+While for irrational $\alpha/(2\pi)$ such a {\bf laser beam} $\{ W_s(P), s \in [0,t] \}$ becomes dense, the {\bf wave front of this laser} is just the point $W_t(P)$ for all $t$.

+\paragraph{} In the universal cover $\mathbb{R}^2$ of $\mathbb{T}^2$, the wave front is a round circle of radius $t$.
+We can assume without loss of generality that the point $P$ is at the origin.
+The wave front can be seen as a union of two half circles, both of which are graphs.
+The first is the graph of $f(x) = \sqrt{t^2-x^2}$.
+The second is the graph of $g(x)=-\sqrt{t^2-x^2}$.